jonhare/COMP3204/cw/c6223_coursework1.md

 As you can see, the images are represented as `numpy` arrays (either 2d or 3d for greyscale and colour repectively).
 You will need to [vectorise](https://realpython.com/numpy-array-programming/) your implementation to make it run at a sensible speed (even with a 3x3 kernel a naive implementation using four nested loops will be _very_ slow, whereas an implementation with the two inner loops vectorised will be significantly faster).

 ### Restrictions
-You must not use any built-in or library functions for implementing the convolution.
+You must not use any built-in or library functions for implementing the convolution, except for basic math/matrix commands like `np.sum`, and `np.zeros`.
 Do not put any other `import` statements in your file.

 </div>
 <div id="tab-3" class="tab-content" markdown="1">